Adrianaak/my_purse_galore/README.md

 ![Checkout page](image-3.png)
 ![Registration page](image-4.png)

+One intriguing addition to my website is a responsive slideshow that adjusts seamlessly to different screen sizes and devices.

 ## Contributions are welcome!
 If you have a purse that you'd like to add to the collection, or if you have ideas for improving the repository

 ## Contact If you have any questions or suggestions, please don't hesitate to reach out: - Email: [Kendricksadriana16@gmail.com] Happy purse hunting!